henry-malinowski/libsort/README.md

 ```c
     insertion_sort(array, ARRAY_SIZE(array), sizeof(array[0]), cmpfunc);
 ```
 This would follow the prototype that the C standard outlines for `qsort`.
+The one exception to this being the non-comparative sorts.
+For example, radix sort will require `unsigned mod(void* num, unsigned base)`, where `num` is a pointer to some unsigned integer type.

 ### Comparative sorts
 * [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort)